lanl-aea/waves/docs/tutorial_00_scons.rst

 file names may also be cumbersome to type when explicitly listing build targets in the `SCons`_ build command.
 For convenience, the `WAVES tutorials`_ simulation configurations will add a collector alias for the list of simulation targets with the `SCons Alias`_ feature.
-By convention, the `WAVES tutorials`_ match the alias name to the simulation subdirectory name. :ref:`tutorial_geometry_waves` will introduce the first target alias, which will then populate the project help message diplayed by the ``scons -h`` command option.
+By convention, the `WAVES tutorials`_ match the alias name to the simulation subdirectory name. :ref:`tutorial_geometry` will introduce the first target alias, which will then populate the project help message diplayed by the ``scons -h`` command option.

 The :meth:`waves.scons_extensions.project_help_message` wraps two common calls to the `SCons Help`_ construction environment